RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 The first decision is to choose a unique abbrevation for your new site.
 This will be all lower case with no spaces or underscores.
 For example FindMyPast is `fmp` and Scotlands People is `scotp`.
 Try to keep it to 10 characters or less since this name will be part of many folder, file and class names.

+Also, pick the "display name" for the site.
+This is the name/description that shows up on the Surcer menu for searching the site and also in the options page for the site.
+Examples are `FamilySearch` and `Probate Search/Find A Will (UK)`

 ## Use the create_new_site script to setup the files and folders for your new site

 This does many steps for you.
 The one thing it doesn't do is edit the manifest.json files.